Gateway, Florida

 Gateway is a census-designated place (CDP) in Lee County, Florida, United States.
-The population was 8,401 at the 2010 United States Census.
+The population was 10,376 at the 2020 census, up from 8,401 at the 2010 United States census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.
 The community is located north of Southwest Florida International Airport.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 6.14 sqmi, of which 5.65 sqmi is land and 0.49 sqmi is water.